natemcmaster/dotnet-serve/README.md

 `dotnet-serve` supports serving requests over HTTPS.
 You can configure the certificates used for HTTPS in the following ways.

+### Defaults

+If you just run `dotnet serve -S`, it will attempt to find a .pfx or ASP.NET Core dev cert automatically.

+It will look for, in order:
+ - A pair of files named `cert.pem` and `private.key` in the current directory
+ - A file named `cert.pfx` in the current directory
+ - The ASP.NET Core Developer Certificate

 ### .pem files